axsh/vdc_training/workshop_03_load_balancer/01_load_balancers.md

 mussel load_balancer show lb-o5osuocx | grep -e '^:state'
 ```

 We need the state to be `running`.
-If it says `scheduling`, `pending` or `initializing` then the instance is still starting up.
+If it says `scheduling`, `pending` or `initializing` then the load balancer is still starting up.
 Wait a few seconds and try again.
 If it says `terminated` then something went wrong.
 Check the files in `/var/log/wakame-vdc` for errors.

-Once we have reached state running, our load balancer is ready.
+Once we have reached state `running`, our load balancer is ready.